 Here’s what makes marketing so difficult these days — the most successful campaigns are a mix of content, emails, social media, and events.
 If you’ve tried to manage all of those things manually, you know how difficult it can be.

 Using CoSchedule’s social campaigns and social templates features, you can map out a successful campaign; everything from social shares, to emails to blog articles and save them.
 Whenever it’s time to launch the campaign, you open up the templates, update the content and press “apply”.

 This is yet another feature that has saved me — not hours, but days!
 Granted, we had to come up with a campaign and flow we were happy with, but having the entire thing saved as a campaign and on the shelf is priceless.

 It’s the only content marketing tools that creates systems so easily.

 4. Recycle older content for an extra boost.

-If you haven’t had the chance to write a new article today – no problem, go into CoSchedule analytics and pick an “older” article, use your social template and in 10 minutes, you’re promoting a rerun of a great piece of content.
+If you haven’t had the chance to write a new article today – no problem, go into CoSchedule analytics.
+Pick an “older” article, use your social template and in 10 minutes, you’re promoting a rerun of a great piece of content.

 5. Post directly to Instagram

 I’m not sure if CoSchedule is the only tool that can do this.
 Let’s just say it’s the only tool I’ve run into that does this easily.
 Other platforms say they post to Instagram, but what they do is push a reminder to your mobile device and then you have to do it yourself.
 CoSchedule has this function as well, if that’s how you want to do it.